Expert Grease Trap Interceptor Cleaning and Pumping Services in Los Angeles

 Our Los Angeles grease pumping truck arrives with powerful vacuum equipment.
 Technicians remove the trap cover carefully.
 Safety comes first – toxic gases can accumulate inside.

-They pump out all contents:- Floating grease layer
+They pump out all contents:

 - Wastewater